Forrest J Ackerman: Career and fandom

-He knew many of the writers of science fiction in the first half of the twentieth century.
+Ackerman knew many of the writers of science fiction in the first half of the twentieth century.
 As a literary agent, he represented some 200 writers, and he served as agent of record for many long-lost authors, thereby allowing their work to be reprinted in anthologies.
 He was Ed Wood's "illiterary" agent.
 Ackerman was credited with nurturing and even inspiring the careers of several early contemporaries like Ray Bradbury, Ray Harryhausen, Charles Beaumont, Marion Zimmer Bradley, and L. Ron Hubbard.
 He kept all of the stories submitted to his magazine, even the ones he rejected; Stephen King has stated that Ackerman showed up to a King book signing with a copy of a story King had submitted for publication when he was 11.

 Ackerman had 50 stories published, including collaborations with A. E. van Vogt, Francis Flagg, Robert A. W. Lowndes, Marion Zimmer Bradley, Donald Wollheim and Catherine Moore, and the world's shortest – one letter of the alphabet.
 His stories have been translated into six languages.
 Ackerman named the comic-book character Vampirella and wrote the origin story for the comic.

-He also authored several lesbian stories under the name "Laurajean Ermayne" for Vice Versa and provided publishing assistance in the early days of the Daughters of Bilitis.
+Ackerman also authored several lesbian stories under the name "Laurajean Ermayne" for Vice Versa and provided publishing assistance in the early days of the Daughters of Bilitis.
 He was dubbed an "honorary lesbian" at a DOB party.
 Ackerman's involvement with lesbian fiction led to him becoming the first heterosexual guest of honor at Gaylaxicon.
 It also caused him to be found in violation of the Comstock laws for sending "obscene materials" to another man through the mail while both of them were pretending to be lesbians.